Files

 sudo apt install simavr

-also installs gdb-avr
+also installs gdb-avr as a dependency.

 To run a simulation, you need a special build that brings in simulator symbols.